ChaolinTian/chaolintian.github.io/_pages/about.md

 Methodologically, I specialize in statistical modeling, causal inference, and large-scale data analysis, with end-to-end experience from data collection to visualization.

-**I am currently seeking postdoctoral or research opportunities in computational social science, network analysis, or gender and equity studies in academia.
-Please feel free to reach out if you know of relevant opportunities or would like to connect.**

 ## Education
 * 2021/09 - 2025/06:  Ph.D. in Department of Statistics and Data Science, Southern University of Science and Technology.
 * 2019/09 - 2021/07:  M.S. in Department of Statistics and Data Science, Southern University of Science and Technology.